October 16, 2024

 Partnership to Launch Australian-Made Solar Panel Facility

-“We founded SunDrive with the vision of developing and deploying the world’s best solar technology right here in Australia for Australian homes and businesses.
-Together, we’re combining home-grown innovation with experience to scale Australian-made solar panels that will drive the future of Australia’s clean energy transition,” said Vince Allen, co-founder and chief technology officer of SunDrive Solar.
+ā€œWe founded SunDrive with the vision of developing and deploying the world’s best solar technology right here in Australia for Australian homes and businesses.
+Together, we’re combining home-grown innovation with experience to scale Australian-made solar panels that will drive the future of Australia’s clean energy transition,ā€ said Vince Allen, co-founder and chief technology officer of SunDrive Solar.

 SunDrive Seeks ARENA Funding for Solar Production Expansion

-"Collaborating with Trina Solar was an easy decision for us.
+ā€œCollaborating with Trina Solar was an easy decision for us.
 SunDrive and Trina Solar have established technology collaborations since 2019.
 Trina Solar has an outstanding reputation in the Australian market.
-Along with their decades of experience in global solar manufacturing, Trina Solar is the ideal choice to work with SunDrive to bring Australian-made solar panels to market at scale,” said David Hu, SunDrive co-founder.
+Along with their decades of experience in global solar manufacturing, Trina Solar is the ideal choice to work with SunDrive to bring Australian-made solar panels to market at scale,ā€ said David Hu, SunDrive co-founder.

 AU$550 Million Initiative Launched for Solar PV Innovation

-The initiative officially commenced on August 31 with its first round.
-Two funding rounds were launched, offering a total of AU$550 million for allocation.
-Round 1A, which has AU$500 million allocated, aims to support innovation in solar panel manufacturing, specifically targeting modules, inputs for modules and deployment systems.
-The initiative is not intended to compete with China but rather to offer additional support for the global energy transition.
+The initiative officially launched on August 31 with its first of two funding rounds, offering a total of AU$550 million.
+Round 1A, with an allocation of AU$500 million, aims to support innovation in solar panel manufacturing—specifically targeting modules, their component inputs, and deployment systems.

-“The programme’s aim is not to produce solar panels that are much cheaper than China; it’s just not realistic.
+ā€œThe programme’s aim is not to produce solar panels that are much cheaper than China; it’s just not realistic.
 We don’t expect that we will supply all of our products.
-We’re still hoping for and expecting that the current good trading relationship with China can continue indefinitely,” said Darren Miller, ARENA CEO.
+We’re still hoping for and expecting that the current good trading relationship with China can continue indefinitely,ā€ said Darren Miller, ARENA CEO.

-“This provides an excellent opportunity for Australian solar engineers in training to work in commercial scale roles to learn by doing on the job.
-This makes an investment in Australian advanced manufacturing and robotics a realistic and achievable investment proposition and leverages the global value of the SunDrive solar cell technology.
-It’s a win for Australian manufacturing, a win for reskilling our workforce, a win for accelerating our domestic supply chains, a win in terms of building Australia-China relations and a win in alignment with climate science.” said Tim Buckley, Energy Analyst.
+ā€œThis provides an excellent opportunity for Australian solar engineers in training to work in commercial scale roles and learn on the job.
+This makes an investment in Australian advanced manufacturing and robotics a realistic and achievable proposition, and it leverages the global value of the SunDrive solar cell technology.
+It’s a win for Australian manufacturing, for reskilling our workforce, for accelerating our domestic supply chains, for building Australia-China relations, and for its alignment with climate science,ā€ said Tim Buckley, Energy Analyst.

 You may also like